georgeherby/PoGoScansWiki/docs/guzzlord/subscribing.rst

 * Your bot rights will be revoked
 * Your active alerts will be muted
 * You will no longer be able to see the scan channels
-* You will no longet be able to see the subscriber only channels.
+* You will no longer be able to see the subscriber only channels.

 Your alerts will not be deleted until you leave the server in case you decide to re-subscribe.